 The PRP paddle has great balance and feel, and provides good spin, which is very important in the game of pickleball.

-Additionally, the textured surface of the PRP helped with creating spin and the circular bottom helped with propping the ball, which is a huge advantage in the game.
+Additionally, the textured surface of the PRP helped in creating spin, and the circular bottom helped in propping the ball, which is a huge advantage in the game.

 However, there were some quality issues with the paddle.
 The handle was defective, and there was a minor aesthetic issue, which was disappointing.

-The listed specs for the paddle were not accurate, with grip length and circumference being different than listed and the actual length being smaller than stated.
+The listed specs for the paddle were not accurate, with grip length and circumference being different from what was listed, and the actual length being smaller than stated.

 Despite these issues, the Prince Response Pro Pickleball Paddle is still a high-quality paddle that makes a significant difference in the game.

-The sweet spot of the paddle covers the whole paddle and provides a good balance between control and power.
-The longer handle of the paddle allows for more reach and improved play in the kitchen, allowing for better control and less dead shots or shots that get smashed back.
+The sweet spot of the paddle covers the entire paddle and provides a good balance between control and power.
+The longer handle of the paddle allows for more reach and improved play in the kitchen, enabling better control and reducing dead shots or shots that get smashed back.

 The paddle is relatively expensive but worth the investment for those looking to improve their game.
 The paddle has a great feel, good power, and control, and even has a different sound.